NEW – Winter Season COVID-19 Plan (Updated 11/08/2020)

 - Once all boats and oars are out, each athlete will be provided a bucket filled with soapy water and a sponge.

-Those athletes without experience in singles, at Cory’s discretion, will have their boats rigged with pontoons that will prevent the boat from flipping.
+Those athletes without experience in singles, at the coach’s discretion, will have their boats rigged with pontoons that will prevent the boat from flipping.
 Athletes are also offered self-inflating PFDs to be worn.

 - To ensure we’re all following the guidelines communicated in the State Order, the following behavior must be adhered to while participating in this activity.